-For the AGC to allow frequency responsive resource action to continue to support frequency, a frequency bias contribution term is added to the ACE equation to counteract the tie flow error.
+For the AGC to allow frequency responsive resource action to continue to support frequency, a frequency bias contribution term is added to the ACE equation to offset the tie flow error.
 This bias contribution term is equal in magnitude and opposite in direction to the frequency responsive resource action and should ideally be equal to each Balancing Authority’s Frequency Response measured in MW/0.1 Hz.
-Then, when multiplied by the frequency error, ideally the Frequency Bias Setting should exactly counteract the tie flow error portion of the ACE calculation, allowing continued support of frequency responsive resource action to support system frequency.
+Then, when multiplied by the frequency error, ideally the Frequency Bias Setting should exactly be offset by the tie flow error portion of the ACE calculation, allowing continued support of frequency responsive resource action to support system frequency while maintaining ACE at zero.